sara2lbadry/e-commerce-app/README.md

 - Register or login as an existing user.
 - Applying filters to search products.
-- Adding products to the shopping cart
+- Adding products to the shopping cart.
 - Changing the required amount of for products.
 - Checking order summary.

+## Technologies Used

+- React.js.
+- Redux.
+- Styled-Components.
+- Node.js
+- Express.js.
+- MongoDB.
+- REST API.

 ## Screenshots
 ![Demo image](./client/src/assets/Group.png)